coconut2015/agg-tutorial/doxygen/path_1.md

 	agg::render_scanlines_aa_solid(ras, scanline, rBase, greenColor);
 ```

-The above for antialiased drawing.
-If you want to use non-antialiased
+The above for anti-aliased drawing.
+If you want to use non-anti-aliased
 drawing, use the following instead.

 * Class agg::scanline_bin